 The value of investments and the income they produce can fall as well as rise .You may get back less than you invested.

+Care Fee Annuities are dedicated tax efficient insurance policies specially designed to pay care fees for however long is required.
+As such they can offer a very effective way of paying for care - not only ensuring money never runs out and that the chosen care can continue indefinitely but also by helping to protect any remaining money is protected for future inheritances.
 These care plans are offered by some specialist insurers to provide an indefinite agreed income for the rest of the person needing care’s life.
 It does this by the insurer converting the single premium you need to pay (at outset only), into a guaranteed income which you can also ask for to increase each year to meet likely care fee increases.
 As such these specialist care fee plans (or care fees annuity) are a smart way of paying for care as they ensure care can continue indefinitely without any worryies that money will run out, avoids money needing to be continually monitoring or switching, unlike if you “pay as you go” or invest.
 Not only this but the income these care plans provide is paid tax free, if paid directly to the care provider (either a registered care agency if you are receiving care at home or registered care home).

 These care fees plans can be purchased to either pay for care at home or for paying care home fees.
 They are also portable so it doesn’t matter if you take out one whilst receiving care at home, should you need to move into a care home or move from a residential care home to a nursing home, the annuity moves with you, but may need topping up to meet more expensive care.
 The main issue with these types of plans are that because the provider calculates how much you need to pay by how long they feel they will need to pay for, based on medical details, should the period of care required turn out to be shorter, you will lose some money.
 This risk, can however, be minimised if you pay a little extra for some limited decreasing capital protection.
 Under such protection the annuity providers will make a refund of any difference between the amount of the premium you selected to protect and the amount they have paid out in fees by the time of death.